Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/061-Run_nfcore-rnaseq_on_nimbus.md

 teaching: 10
 exercises: 0
 questions:
-- "Create/use a design samplesheet"
+- "Step 1: Convert the read-sequencing data into gene counts using nfcore-rnaseq pipeline"
+- "Why use nfcore-rnaseq?"
-- "How to start a basic nfcore-rnaseq run!"
+- "Where to run nfcore-rnaseq pipeline?"
-- "Usage options"
+- "What are the commands to run nfcore-rnaseq?"

 objectives:
 - "Understanding how to run the nfcore-rnaseq on Nimbus"